HyunjunGil/CTC4-AZEBAL/docs/architecture/high-level-architecture.md

 ## 2.1.
 Technical Summary

 AZEBAL adopts a **monolithic architecture implemented within a monorepo** for development speed and deployment simplicity in the initial MVP phase.
 A single application server built using Python and FastMCP library receives requests from IDE AI agents through a ZTNA security gateway.
-The server authenticates users through an OAuth 2.0 authentication module integrated with MS ID Platform, and queries real-time resource information from KT's Azure environment through Azure API clients on behalf of authenticated users.
+The server authenticates users by **validating Azure CLI access tokens directly passed by users**, and queries real-time resource information from KT's Azure environment through Azure API clients on behalf of authenticated users.
 The collected information is processed by a core analysis engine, which then delivers the final diagnostic results back to the IDE agent.

 ## 2.2.
 High Level Overview